Shumai vs. gyoza | Both dumplings, but more different than similar

 When people think of dumplings, many think they all fall into the same category.
 But shumai and gyoza are actually more different from each other than alike.

-However, they are similar because they are made with the same thin wheat flour wrappers.
+They’re similar because they’re made with the same thin wheat flour wrappers.
 Also, pork is a common ingredient in both, and these dumplings are both served with a savory dipping sauce.

 Shumai vs. gyoza: differences

-The one main difference between shumai and gyoza is that gyoza is usually filled with pork, while shumai is often a combination of pork and prawns.
+The one main difference between shumai and gyoza is that gyoza is usually filled with pork, while shumai is often a combination of pork and prawn filling.

 Appearance and shape